samyarjahroodi/Lesson-taking-system/README.md

 Project Description:
-The project is an Information System for Courses (ISC) designed to manage student enrollments, course registrations, and teacher interactions within an educational institution.
-It provides functionalities for students, teachers, and administrators to interact with the system and perform various tasks related to course management.
+The Information System for Courses (ISC) project, developed by the ISC company, is designed to help interns gain a better understanding of application and database design.
+It manages student enrollments, course registrations, and teacher interactions within an educational institution.
+The system offers functionalities for students, teachers, and administrators to interact and perform various course management tasks.

 Features: